Standard form

 Similarly to PositiveSemidefiniteConeSquare, constraints are added to ensure that X is symmetric.

-The non-negative argument side_dimension is the side dimension of the matrix X, i.e., its number of rows or columns.
+The non-negative argument side_dimension is the side dimension of the matrix X, that is, its number of rows or columns.

 Example